 How To Grow Six Egg Laying Chicks To Feed Your Family

-That concludes the bulk of the initial out lay of costs for raising chickens in your backyard.
 You have your “Quick & Easy Version” which is what we are doing.
 And then you have the “Hill-Billy Version” which is cheaper but messier and takes some build-it-yourself skills.
+So here is a list of what you will need and the cost for each version:

 QUICK & EASY Chicken Raising Beginners Total Cost $388

-- Galvanized Stock Tank ( chick nursery) $100
+- Galvanized Stock Tank (chick nursery) $100

 - Pre-fab Chicken Coop $230